• Skip to primary navigation

 • ½ teaspoon salt

-• 1 block extra firm tofu, drained and pressed (see note)
+• 1 block extra firm tofu, drained, pressed, and torn into bite-size pieces (see note)

 • ¼ cup grapeseed oil